Discussion notes · Machine learning & cell biology

 Three perturbation modalities

-The dataset pairs 303 compounds and 160 genes, with each gene targeted by at least two compounds and two types of genetic perturbation:
+The dataset pairs 303 compounds and 160 genes, with each gene's protein product a known target of at least two compounds in the dataset:

 Compound